 Take a look at our Size Guide to find your size.

 Because of the adjustable waist tie, the Ellen is forgiving as far as size goes, but it is most fitted in the bust and waist, so I suggest using both of those measurements when determining your size.
-The style runs true to size, but if your measurements fall in between sizes, I recommend sizing up — you can always tie the tie tighter if needed.
+The style runs a tad large, so if your measurements fall in between sizes, I recommend choosing the smaller size.

 Sarah is wearing a size Small and is 5'9" with a 33" bust, 24" waist, and 35" hip.